hapijs/hapi/docs/Reference.md

   each key is a plugin name, and each value is the `options` object used to register that plugin.
 If the `options` value is an array, the first array item is used as [`permissions`](#packallowpermissions), and the second item is used as `options`.
 - `callback` - the callback function with signature `function(err)` where:
-      - `err` - an error returned from `plugin.register()`.
+      - `err` - an error returned from `exports.register()`.
 Note that incorrect usage, bad configuration, missing permissions, or namespace conflicts
         (e.g. among routes, helpers, state) will throw an error and will not return a callback.

 Batch registration is required when plugins declare a [dependency](#plugindependencydeps), so that all the required dependencies are loaded in